pragya03/pragya03/README.md

 I'm an enthusiastic learner driven by curiosity in the fields of **Machine Learning**, **Data Science**, and **Artificial Intelligence**.
 I enjoy solving real-world problems through data, building intelligent models, and continuously sharpening my skills in Python, ML, and statistics.

-> _"Satisfaction is a book of achievements, built from doing, trying, failing, learning — and finally succeeding."_

 ---

 ## What I'm Up To